BioGenGeek/My-Portfolio/README.md

 #### Transcriptome Analysis
 A brief RNA analysis on Airway dataset , a built-in dataset in R

+#### Bislfite Seq Analysis
+Using edgeR Packge to Analyze Bisulfite Seq Data in R

 #### Human Resources Data
 A SQL analysis and PowerBI visualization on the distribution of employees